Loans

 While P2P lenders can offer both unsecured and secured loans, unsecured personal loans are the most common lending product offered by this type of lender.
 It’s much rarer to come across secured loans offered by P2P lenders because they are typically backed by high-equity luxury goods.

-Home Equity Loans or Home Equity Line of Credit
+Home Equity Loans or Home Equity Lines of Credit

-Homeowners or property owners may be able to utilize a home equity loan for funding.
-A home equity loan or a home equity line of credit uses the borrower’s home or property as collateral.
+Homeowners or property owners may be able to utilize a home equity loan or line of credit for funding.
+A home equity loan or a home equity line of credit (HELOC) uses the borrower’s home or property as collateral.
 Loans that utilize collateral are known as secured loans.
+But keep in mind that you risk losing your home if you fall behind on payments for a home equity loan or home equity line of credit.

 Employer Cash Advance

-In extreme emergency situations, some employers may offer employees a cash advance on their paychecks.
+In extreme emergencies, some employers may offer employees a cash advance on their paychecks.
 It is up to each individual employer as to whether they want to extend an employee cash advance or not, regardless of credit score, income, or other assets.

-If you are looking for funding to pay for business expenses such as payroll, inventory, or brick-and-mortar costs, you may consider business loans.
+You may consider business loans if you are looking for funding to pay for business expenses such as payroll, inventory, or brick-and-mortar costs.
 There are also different types of business loans available, such as microfinancing or merchant cash advances, depending on your business needs and financial situation.

 Microfinancing is a way for small business owners to access a short-term loan when they are unqualified for more traditional loan options.
 However, like other alternative loan products, microfinancing can also come with higher interest rates and shorter repayment terms.